 In counties with higher numbers of racially and ethnically diverse people, especially with high levels of residential segregation between white people and Communities of Color, there are higher numbers of confirmed cases among racially marginalized groups (Yang et al., 2021).
 Percentages also vary among each race category by age group.
 For instance, for the 0-17 age group, the Native Hawaiian and Pacific Islander forms about 0.3% of CA population and have 7% of percentage of deaths due to COVID-19 (CDPH, 2021).
 Another example of troubling disparity is among the 18-49 age group where Latinx comprise approximately 43% of the CA population of this age group and 72% of deaths (CDPH, 2021).

 In addition to Black, Indigenous, and People of Color, people with disabilities have also been disproportionately impacted by the COVID-19 pandemic (Sabatello et al., 2020).
 In the United States, one in four people have a disability or disabilities (Okoro et al., 2018).
 During the pandemic, people with disabilities have encountered numerous structural barriers including rationing of ventilators for people with disabilities and lack of resource allocation (King, 2020).
-Grote and Izagaren (2020), two deaf doctors in the United Kingdom, have highlighted the communication needs of the d/Deaf community in healthcare settings such as the unavailability of suitable transparent masks which allow for easier communication and the limitations of written notes as the grammatical structures of many signed languages are different from their spoken counterparts.
+Grote and Izagaren (2020), two deaf doctors in the United Kingdom have highlighted the communication needs of the d/Deaf community in healthcare settings such as the unavailability of suitable transparent masks which allow for easier communication and the limitations of written notes as the grammatical structures of many signed languages are different from their spoken counterparts.
 In 2021, the Los Angeles Times reported that many government information and vaccination websites were inaccessible and violated disability rights laws (Weber & Recht, 2021).
 The inaccessibility of the sites resulted in many Blind and low vision people being unable to register for vaccination appointments online (Weber & Recht, 2021).
 The pandemic has highlighted the ways in which people with disabilities were overlooked and under-prioritized which has had devastating and deadly consequences (Sabatello et al., 2020).

 COVID-19 in Fresno County, California